 Consideration of import energy in the RUC process

 Early in the 2005 MRTU stakeholder process it was suggested that import energy bids that were not cleared in the IFM could be considered in the RUC optimization by treating such bids in the same manner as the minimum load bids of internal generators that were not committed in the IFM.
 The question to consider is whether, in light of the treatment of imports in RUC as filed in the Release 1 MRTU tariff, any additional provisions for considering imports in RUC are needed or appropriate.

+Subject to Ranking

 Multi-day unit commitment in the IFM

 In MRTU Release 1, the forward looking time horizon in IFM is one day, taking into account the impact of prior commitment of units with very long start up times.
 During the MRTU Stakeholder meetings there were requests that the CAISO make commitment decisions in the IFM that look out beyond a single day in order to create a commitment decision that is more efficient and better reflects the impact of startup-up cost for resources that have long start-up times.
 There are several design issues, including the need for bidding and bid replication rules as well as software performance and solution time requirements that must be discussed and resolved via a stakeholder process before considering modification of the software to accommodate Multi-Day unit commitment in IFM.